 In case of immunological products, the contents of Part 3E 'Assessment for products containing or consisting of GMOs' may be covered by a separate TOC for this subpart, named "p3e-toc.pdf".

-TOCs should follow the structure of the Annex I to Directive 2001/82/EC, as amended, and the description of each hyperlinked document should easily allow identifying the contents of the file.
+TOCs should follow the structure of Annex II to Regulation (EU) 2019/6, as amended, and the description of each hyperlinked document should easily allow identifying the contents of the file.
 In case applicants are using an automated TOC builder, the text of the TOC entry might just be the file name of the hyperlinked document.
 In such case applicants should put more emphasis on using descriptive file names.
 If the names of the files are not self-explanatory, the TOC needs to be edited manually e.g. by using commercially available PDF-editing software.

 Further guidance on (G)TOC is provided in a separate document published on the veterinary section of the EU eSubmission website.